Denis10491/store/README.md

 ## About

 SPA Online FakeStore on Laravel and Vue where you can order products from home.
 With the ability for the admin to track statistics on sales and top-selling products.
-Also have full access to change products.
+Frequently requested data is cached using Redis.
+CRUD for products, orders.

 ## Stack

 Frontend: Vue.js 3, TypeScript, Pinia, Chart.js, VueRouter, Axios, UIkit, Vite, ESlint

-Backend: Laravel 10, PHP 8.3, Docker, Redis, MySQL
+Backend: Laravel 10, PHP 8.3, Redis, MySQL

+Docker, Nginx, PHP:8.3-FPM

 ## Features